peurKe/apocalyptic_translatorZ/README.md

 ## Download the EXE installer

-Download the **installer** executable file from the link corresponding to your native language in the list above.
+Download the **installer** executable file from the link corresponding to your native subtitle language in the list above.

 ## Copy the downloaded executable file into game folder